Range Angle Response

 -

-`Input port' — The elevation angle is received through the input port.
+Input port— The elevation angle is supplied through the input port.

-Elevation angle (deg) — elevation angle used to calculate the map in the axes range-angle
+Elevation angle (deg) is the elevation angle used to calculate the map in the axes range-angle

 The elevation angle used to calculate the range angle response is given as a scalar.
-The angle must be in the range of −90 to 90 degrees.
-This property is applied when you set the Elevation Angle Source parameter to Property
+The angle should be in the range of −90 to 90 degrees.
+This property is applied when you set the Elevation Angle Source parameter to Property.
+By default, the value of this property is 0.

 Angle span (deg) — angular range of

-The size of the corner sector, set as a real vector of 1 by 2.
-The object calculates the angular response in the range of angles, [min_angle, max_angle]
+The size of the angular sector, set as a real vector of 1 by 2.
+The object calculates the angular response over a range of angles, [min_angle, max_angle].

 Example: [-45, 45]